RobVerduijn/rootless-icarus-dedicated-server/README.md

 ## Preamble

 Because I hate running containers as root I created a rootless configuration.
-I was inspired on running steamcmd windows servers by the build of nerondon
+I was inspired on running steamcmd windows servers by the build of nerodon: <https://gitlab.com/fred-beauch/icarus-dedicated-server>

 ## Build Requires